Jack5316/dermaiq-poc/market_analysis.md

 - **Market Share**: Approximately 15% of the ingredient transparency app market
 - **User Base**: 5+ million users, primarily in France and Spain
 - **Business Model**: Freemium with in-app purchases
+- **Survey Insights**: Mentioned by a French respondent as her primary information source

 ### Indirect Competitors